simplic/documentation/dev/csharp/architecture/service.md

 }
 ```

-**Note:** We derive our interface from repository so we dont have to repeat available methods in our service.
-It is perfectly fine to define same methods here as well but we like to keep things clean.
+**Note:** We can derive our interface from repository so we dont have to repeat available methods in our service.

 Then write the implementation of it:
 ```csharp